What is Workplace Abuse?

 Perspective

-By all estimates, worldwide workplace abuse is a trillion-dollar problem.
+By all estimates, worldwide workplace abuse is a multi-trillion-dollar problem.

-Much more importantly, when workplace abuse is finally mitigated to the extent that it can be, the overall relief to human suffering will be equivalent to that experienced by the global population after the development and widespread release of penicillin.
+Far more importantly, when systemic workplace abuse is finally neutralized, the overall relief to human suffering will be equivalent to that experienced by the global population after the development and widespread release of penicillin.

 According to ChatGPT, If successfully implemented, (a solution) could be transformative, reducing the incidence of mental health disorders by as much as 10-20% among working populations.
 (Source)